The Challenge

 Company Context

-Supersapiens is the first company to commercialize a glucose monitor specifically meant for non-diabetic athletes
+Supersapiens is the first company to commercialize a glucose monitor specifically meant for athletes.

 My Role